sergioRozenszajn/approuter-html5-repo-example/README.md

    ```
      cf create-service destination lite demo-approuter-destination
    ```
-4. In destinations UI in SAP Cloud Platform cockpit import TripV4 destination (in root folder of this project)
+4. In destinations UI in SAP Cloud Platform cockpit import all destinations in the destinations folder

 5. In CF CLI switch directory to the 3 directories and perform cf push